- Dr Lawrence Dritsas

 Guidance and Feedback Hours

 Lawrence Dritsas began his studies in the United States (BA, Penn State; MS, Virginia Tech) and has interdisciplinary training in the humanities and natural and social sciences.
 He volunteered as a secondary school biology teacher with the US Peace Corps in Malawi in the late 1990s.
 In 2005 he completed his PhD at the Centre of African Studies in Edinburgh with a study of the scientific exploration of Africa in the mid-nineteenth century.
 He is a Lecturer in Science, Technology and Innovation Studies and a member of the Science Studies Unit.

-Generally, the history and sociology of science in Africa.
-Within this large frame, Lawrence is interested in historical geographies of scientific knowledge in relation to colonial empires; the links between science, technology and development practices; the history of scientific expeditions (particularly the exploration of Africa) and the history of museum collections.
+Lawrence is interested in the history and sociology of science in Africa.
+Within this large frame, he is interested in historical geographies of scientific knowledge in relation to colonial empires; the links between science, technology and development practices; the history of scientific expeditions (particularly the exploration of Africa) and the history of museum collections.
 He also uses his research to engage with the 'science studies of science fiction': exploring how histories of exploration and science fiction interact and shape how we think about the future of human activity in our solar system.